-Gold Lacquer Repair was developed in Japan to repair tea bowls for the tea ceremony in the 16th century.
-It was then thought that an object to which Gold lacquer repair had been applied to was more valuable.
+Gold Lacquer Repair - kintsugi - was developed in Japan to repair tea bowls for the tea ceremony in the 16th century.
+It was then thought that an object to which Gold lacquer repair had been applied was more valuable.

 Although a refined tree sap called urushi is traditionally used in this process, conferring strength to an object after the repair, current practices (and this studio) use western conservation materials and methods due to the high toxicity of the traditional methods and materials.
 Contrary to the traditional kintsugi repairs, all materials we use are fully reversible.